History of Armenia: Sargsyan presidency (2008–2018)

 On 10 October 2009, the Turkish-Armenian protocols on the establishment of diplomatic relations constituted a novelty in Turkish-Armenian relations.
 Sargsyan accepted the proposal of studying the issue of the Armenian genocide through a commission, and recognized the current Turkish-Armenian border.
 In 2009–10, the Azerbaijan's military build-up along with increasing war rhetoric and threats risked causing renewed problems in the South Caucasus.

-In 2011, protests erupted in Armenia as part of the revolutionary wave sweeping through the Middle East.
+In 2011, protests erupted in Armenia as part of the revolutionary wave sweeping through North Africa and West Asia.
 Protesters continue to demand an investigation into the 2008 violence, the release of political prisoners, an improvement in socioeconomic conditions, and the institution of democratic reforms.
 The Armenian National Congress and Heritage have been influential in organizing and leading protests.

 Between 1 and 5 April 2016, there were renewed clashes between Armenian and Azerbaijani armed forces. (see 2016 Armenian–Azerbaijani clashes).

 In March 2018, Sargsyan was re-elected Prime Minister, despite opposition protests.
 After military forces joined the protests on 23 April, Sargsyan resigned his position.
 Former Prime Minister Karen Karapetyan succeeded Sargsyan as acting Prime Minister.